cube-drone/rt0/players-guide/src/player/magic.md

 ### Combat - Beam
 Place The Magician on Leo.
-Generate 10 Damage (Clever: 15 Damage / Dull: 5 Damage) or generate 4 Damage (Clever: 6 Damage, Dull: 2 Damage) to all adversaries.
+Generate 10 Ranged Damage (Clever: 15 Damage / Dull: 5 Damage) or generate 4 Ranged Damage (Clever: 6 Damage, Dull: 2 Damage) to all adversaries.
 At the end of the turn, discard The Magician.

 ### Skill - Light